School of Education and Human Sciences Code

 - Acting as Presiding Officer of Assembly meetings and calling and preparing the agenda for Assembly meetings;

-- Carrying out the policies and regulations established by the School Assembly;
+- Carry out the policies and regulations for the School;

 - Recommending appropriate initial licensure endorsements and renewals;